-- Repeat last recording sets the last used capture area and other recording settings.
-To begin recording, click REC on the panel that appears. - Record full screen -immediately start a full screen recording. - Record region record a specific area of the screen.
+- Record full screen -immediately start a full screen recording. - Record region record a specific area of the screen. - Repeat last recording immediately start a recording with the same settings that you used last time.

 Screenshots

 - Full screen screenshot take a screenshot of the entire screen and open the folder containing the screenshots. - Region screenshot take a screenshot of a specific area of the screen. - Webpage screenshot take a long screenshot of a webpage. - Repeat last screenshot take a screenshot of the same area of the screen as the previous screenshot.